quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/configuring-ssr.md

 By default, Quasar CLI takes care of hydrating the Vuex store (if you use it) on client-side.

 However, should you wish to manually hydrate it yourself, you need to set quasar.conf.js > ssr > manualStoreHydration: true.
-Then you need to call `store.replaceState(window.__INITIAL_STATE__)` yourself.
 One good example is doing it from [a boot file](/quasar-cli/boot-files):

 ```js
 // some_boot_file